Medical Readiness Command, Europe Squad Wins 2nd Place in U.S. Army Best Squad Competition

 |0

-This work, Medical Readiness Command, Europe Squad Wins 2nd Place in U.S. Army Best Squad Competition [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Medical Readiness Command, Europe Squad Wins 2nd Place in U.S. Army Best Squad Competition, by Kirk Frady, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Medical Readiness Command, Europe Squad Wins 2nd Place in U.S. Army Best Squad Competition

 LEAVE A COMMENT